 - a.
 The final upload to Test PyPI failed.
 Test PyPI is not have the same service monitoring as PyPI-proper, so it sometimes has problems.
 However, it's also not critical to the release process; if this step fails, you can perform Step 6 by manually downloading the "packages" artifact from the GitHub workflow instead. - b.
 Something else fails in the build process.
-If the problem can be fixed without a code change to the Rubicon-ObjC repository (e.g., a transient problem with build machines not being available), you can re-run the action that failed through the Github Actions GUI.
+If the problem can be fixed without a code change to the Rubicon-ObjC repository (e.g., a transient problem with build machines not being available), you can re-run the action that failed through the GitHub Actions GUI.
 If the fix requires a code change, delete the old tag, make the code change, and re-tag the release. - 5.
 Create a clean virtual environment, install the new release from Test PyPI, and perform any pre-release testing that may be appropriate:

 '''

 $ python3 -m venv testvenv

 $ . ./testvenv/bin/activate

-(testvenv) $ pip install --extra-index-url https://test.pypi.org/simple/ rubiconobjc==1.2.3
+(testvenv) $ pip install --extra-index-url https://test.pypi.org/simple/ rubicon-

-(testvenv) $ python -c "from rubicon.objc import version; print(version)"
+objc==1.2.3 (testvenv) $ python -c "from rubicon.objc import version; print(version)"

 1.2.3

 (testvenv) $ ... any other manual checks you want to perform ...

 '''

 - 6. Log into ReadTheDocs, visit the Versions tab, and activate the new version.
 Ensure that the build completes; if there's a problem, you may need to correct the build configuration, roll back and re-tag the release. - 7.
-Edit the GitHub release.
-Add release notes (you can use the text generated by towncrier).
-Check the pre-release checkbox (if necessary). - 8.
+Edit the GitHub release to add release notes.
+You can use the text generated by Towncrier, but you'll need to update the format to Markdown, rather than ReST.
+If necessary, check the pre-release checkbox. - 8.
 Double check everything, then click Publish.
-This will trigger a publication workflow on GitHub.

-7. Wait for the package to appear on PyPI.
+This will trigger a publication workflow on GitHub. - 7.
+Wait for the package to appear on PyPI.